Woman on top

 Top: An illustration of a typical forward facing position (colloquially called the "cowgirl position").

 Bottom: An illustration by Édouard-Henri Avril of the reverse facing position (colloquially called the "reverse cowgirl position").

 Woman on top is any sex position in which the woman is on top of her sexual partner during sexual activity.
-The position most commonly associated with the woman on top is often called the cowgirl or riding position, which derives its name from the image of the woman "riding" the man as a cowgirl rides a bucking horse.
+The position most commonly associated with the woman on top is often called the cowgirl position, which derives its name from the image of the woman "riding" the man as a cowgirl rides a bucking horse.
 In that position, a man typically lies on his back with his legs closed, while the female partner straddles him, usually in a kneeling position facing either towards or away from him (the latter called reverse cowgirl), and either the man or woman inserts the man's erect penis into the woman's vagina or anus.

-The cowgirl position is commonly cited as one of the more popular sex positions, especially by women, because it gives them control over the rhythm and pace of vaginal stimulation and the extent and duration of penetration, and because of its ability to adequately stimulate the clitoris.
+The cowgirl position is cited as one of the most popular sex positions, especially by women, because it gives them control over the rhythm and pace of vaginal stimulation and the extent and duration of penetration, and because of its ability to adequately stimulate the clitoris.
 There are other positions in which the woman may be on top, including the 69 position and the pompoir sex position.

-In any of the woman on top positions, the woman is usually the active partner during sexual activity, and in addition to satisfying herself can stimulate or massage the man's scrotum, especially if his legs are spread.
-The woman may take the position in the course of sexual activity, especially if the man has attained orgasm while she has not; and in this position she or her partner may perform fingering for her to achieve orgasm.
+In any of these positions, the woman is usually the active partner during sexual activity, and in addition to satisfying herself can stimulate or massage the man's scrotum, especially if his legs are spread.
+The woman may take the position in the course of sexual activity, especially if the man has attained orgasm while she has not; and in this position, she or her partner may perform fingering for her to achieve orgasm.